Dutch police question suspect in Turkish consulate attack

-THE HAGUE, Netherlands (AP) — Police in Amsterdam are questioning a man detained on suspicion of throwing home-made explosive devices at the Turkish consulate in the Dutch capital.
+THE HAGUE, Netherlands (AP) — A man detained on suspicion of throwing home-made explosive devices at the Turkish consulate in the Dutch capital is refusing to talk about the incident to detectives, police said Monday.

-Police spokeswoman Marijke Stor said Monday that a 34-year-old Dutch man arrested following the incident on Saturday night remains in custody.
+The 34-year-old Dutch man was detained following the incident on Saturday night and remains in custody, but he has not yet spoken about it to detectives interviewing him as they try to establish exactly what happened and a possible motive, police spokeswoman Marijke Stor said.

 Police fired a warning shot as they arrested the man, whose identity was not released.

-Stor says detectives are trying to establish exactly what happened and a possible motive.
+He has not yet been charged with any offenses.

 Consul general Tolga Orkun told Turkey’s state-run Anadolu Agency that a man hurled three home-made explosive devices at the building on Amsterdam’s Museum Square.
+The building is housed next door to the American consulate on the busy square near Amsterdam’s Rijksmuseum and Van Gogh Museum.

 Most Read Nation & World Stories